 The limit of liability for individuals operating a state vehicle on Virginia Commonwealth University business is $2 million per claim.

-Drivers must be familiar with the Vehicle Accident Prevention and Safety policy.
+Drivers must be familiar with the:

 Cell phones and other electronic devices must be operated via a hands-free device when driving a state-owned or rented vehicle.
 Text messaging and emailing by the driver are strictly prohibited while the vehicle is in motion.
 This policy also applies to vehicles rented for VCU-approved travel.